azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

 Use this command to remove all permanent access from a subscription/resource group/resource.
 There are two options with this command:
 	a. -RemoveAssignmentFor MatchingEligibleAssignments (Default): Remove only those permanent access which has a corresponding eligible PIM access.
-  b. -RemoveAssignmentFor AllExceptMe : Remove all permanent access except your access.
+  b. -RemoveAssignmentFor AllExceptMe: Remove all permanent access except your access.

 > <b>NOTE:</b>
 > This command will *not* remove your permanent assignment if one exists.